Being a transparent leader

 There are many reasons why leaders separate themselves from their team members.
 Maybe you’re afraid you’ll be seen as less authoritative, or maybe you’re scared of criticism.
 Maybe you are an introvert or simply don’t have enough time in the day.

-Whatever the reasons, one of the key building blocks of functional and successful teams and organizations, is the level of transparency in the organization, and being a transparent leader.
+Whatever the reasons, one of the key building blocks of functional and successful teams and organizations, is the level of transparency in the organization, and is a transparent leader.
 Increasing your transparency increases trust, resulting in a more productive workplace.

 With 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.